 Option 2: Google Billing Partner

-You can set up billing through a third-party reseller directly from the Workbench.
+If you're associated with with an institution in the United States, you can set up billing through a third-party reseller directly from the Workbench.
 Select “Let a Google billing partner create the account for you.”
 From there, you will be prompted to give your contact information.
 If your research is funded by the National Institutes of Health (NIH), you are eligible for the STRIDES GCP pricing initiative.

 A representative will receive the following information and contact you within one business day to start the process of helping you set up your account.
 If you do not hear back from them, please contact our support team.